Updated April 2025

 What is the Late Penalty on Unpaid Taxes?

 For every month that you do not pay your tax burden, you’ll get charged one-half of one percent.
-This percentage can go up to as high as 25% of the overall amount of unpaid tax balance.
-You could face additional fees, like a failure to file penalty, as well as accumulating interest on unpaid taxes, too.
+The IRS may increase the penalty to 1% after a certain period of delinquency.
+The total penalty can go up to as high as 25% of the overall amount of unpaid tax balance.

 Will the IRS Remove Penalties and Fees?

-It is possible for the IRS to remove penalties and fees from your account through the penalty abatement process.
-To be eligible for relief, you generally need to prove that you were unable to comply with paying what you owe due to circumstances beyond your control.
+The IRS can remove penalties and fees from your account through the penalty abatement process.
+To be eligible for relief, you generally need to prove that you were unable to comply with paying what you owe due to circumstances beyond your control or that these are the first penalties you’ve incurred in the last few years.

 What if I Do Not Agree With the IRS’s Assessment?